WINE, WOMEN AND WORK: The World of Charles Bukowski

 at the end of the tunnel, there isn't even a tunnel.
 The best thing I can do is

 get drunk and listen to classical music.
 Or sleep and wait for death to get

 closer.
 Leaving this will not be a horrible thing.
 Yet I'm glad, somehow, that I

 threw my few words into the air: confetti, celebrating nothing.

-1- Packard's The Art of Poetry Writing was published by St Martin's
+1- Packard's The Art of Poetry Writing was published by St Martin's Press in 1992.

 Thanks to Alexis Lykiard for this